-We have invoiced international sales to distributors that have not been recognized as revenue totaling \$1.7 million and \$1.7 million as of December 31, 2017 and 2016, respectively.
-Associated cost of revenue, which is reported as inventory held by distributors until the related revenue is recognized, was \$1.0 million and \$0.9 million as of December 31, 2017 and 2016, respectively.
+We have invoiced international sales to distributors that have not been recognized as revenue totaling \$0.3 million and \$1.7 million as of December 31, 2018 and 2017, respectively.
+Associated cost of revenue, which is reported as inventory held by distributors on the consolidated balance sheets until the related revenue is recognized, was \$0.2 million and \$1.0 million as of December 31, 2018 and 2017, respectively.